ItzLoonie/TownOfHostPlus/README.md

 The Hitman is a neutral benign role with the ability to kill.<br>
 Hitman can win with anyone and does not count as a killer.<br>
 Optionally, Hitman can also win with roles like Jester and Executioner.<br>

+### Masochist

+Create and idea by Loonie<br>

+Team : Neutral<br>
+Basis : Crewmate<br>
+Victory Condition : Get attacked a certain amount of times to win<br>

+The Masochist is a neutral evil who must be attacked a set amount of times to win.<br>
+Because of this, the Masochist is pratically unkillable.<br>

+### Poisoner

+Create and idea by Loonie<br>

+Team : Neutral<br>
+Basis : Impostor<br>
+Victory Condition : Kill everyone<br>

+The Poisoner is a neutral killer with delayed kills.<br>
+Kill everyone to win<br>

+### Serial Killer

+Create and idea by Loonie<br>

+Team : Neutral<br>
+Basis : Impostor<br>
+Victory Condition : Kill everyone<br>

+The Serial Killer is a neutral killer that can sabotage.<br>
+Optionally, the Serial Killer can guess roles like a guesser.<br>

+### Predator

+Create and idea by Loonie<br>

+Team : Neutral<br>
+Basis : Impostor<br>
+Victory Condition : Kill enough players to win.<br>

+The Predator is a killing role not counted to the game.<br>
+They cannot vent but have a set goal of killing a certain amount of players to win.<br>
+If they don't kill enough, they lose.<br>

+### Vindicator

+Create and idea by Loonie<br>

+Team : Neutral<br>
+Basis : Impostor<br>
+Victory Condition : Kill everyone<br>

+The Vindicator is a neutral killer with extra votes, like a Mayor.<br>
+Kill everyone to win.<br>

+### Traitor

+Create and idea by Loonie<br>

+Team : Neutral<br>
+Basis : Impostor<br>
+Victory Condition : Kill everyone<br>

+The Traitor is a neutral impostor that must kill literally everyone.<br>
+The Traitor will not win if the game is 1 Traitor and 1 Crewmate.<br>
+The Traitor must kill that crewmate to win.<br>
+The Traitor has every ability a regular Impostor has, due to its lore being a former Impostor.<br>

+### Wraith

+Create and idea by Loonie<br>

+Team : Neutral<br>
+Basis : Impostor<br>
+Victory Condition : Kill everyone<br>

+The Wraith is a neutral killer that cannot report bodies, call emergency meetings, or cast a vote.<br>
+However, they can sabotage doors.<br>
+Along with that, since they are a ghost-like creature, they show up as innocent to crew roles and can't be found by the Detective.<br>

+### Glitch

+Create and idea by Loonie<br>

+Team : Neutral<br>
+Basis : Impostor<br>
+Victory Condition : Kill everyone<br>

+The Glitch is a neutral killer that must kill literally everyone to win.<br>
+If the last two players are a Glitch and Crewmate, the game will NOT end.<br>
+The Glitch must kill that crewmate.<br>
+Glitch cannot vent, but can sabotage.<br>
+Glitch also corrupts its kills, preventing roles from being found.<br>

 ## Coven